codicate/underclassmen-internships/README.md

 ## Internship-matching Fellowships
-Fellowships hosted by NPOs/VCs for matching students to internships.
+A type of fellowship hosted by NPOs/VCs for matching students to internships.
 Usually not exclusive to underclassmen, but gives us a fair shot

 | Name | Year | Note |
 | ---- | ---- | ---- |